cloudposse/packages/docs/targets.md

-hugo                      0.49.2     The world’s fastest framework for building websites. json2hcl                  0.0.6      Convert JSON to HCL, and vice versa k6                        0.22.1     A modern load testing tool, using Go and JavaScript - https://k6.io kops                      1.12.1     Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management kubecron                  1.0.2      Utilities to manage kubernetes cronjobs.
+hugo                      0.49.2     The world’s fastest framework for building websites. json2hcl                  0.0.6      Convert JSON to HCL, and vice versa k6                        0.22.1     A modern load testing tool, using Go and JavaScript - https://k6.io kfctl                     0.5.1      Quickly get running with your ML Workflow kops                      1.12.1     Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management kubecron                  1.0.2      Utilities to manage kubernetes cronjobs.
 Run a CronJob manually for test purposes.
 Suspend/unsuspend a CronJob kubectl                   1.14.2     Production-Grade Container Scheduling and Management